2022 World Wrestling Championships – Men's Greco-Roman 72 kg

 The men's Greco-Roman 72 kilograms is a competition featured at the 2022 World Wrestling Championships, and was held in Belgrade, Serbia on 10 and 11 September 2022.

-This Greco-Roman wrestling competition consists of a single-elimination tournament, with a repechage used to determine the winner of two bronze medals.
-The two finalists face off for gold and silver medals.
-Each wrestler who loses to one of the two finalists moves into the repechage, culminating in a pair of bronze medal matches featuring the semifinal losers each facing the remaining repechage opponent from their half of the bracket.
+This Greco-Roman wrestling competition consists of a single-elimination tournament, with a repechage used to determine the winners of two bronze medals.

+The two finalists face off for the gold and silver medals.
+Each wrestler who loses to one of the two finalists moves into the repechage, culminating in a pair of bronze medal matches, with the semifinal losers each facing the remaining repechage opponent from their half of the bracket.